laudenberg/triangle-pixels/README.md

     $ ./triangle-pixels /path/to/image.jpg 20 > /path/to/result.svg

-Will load the file `/path/to/image.jpg` and uses `20` squares in widths to create `40` triangles.
-Heigh is calculated according to the geometry of the image.
+Will load the file `/path/to/image.jpg` and uses `20` squares in widths to create 40 triangles.
+Height is calculated according to the geometry of the image.
 The result is then written into `/path/to/result.svg`.